GrizzlyBurke/ArticleSummarizer/README.md

+# ArticleSummarizer
+A machine learning project to summarize a given paragraph or article

-# CivilWarDataMining
+# Plans
-A basic data mining project from 2016 for the UCF History MA program
+[] Transformer for summarization
+[] Article scraper that bypasses paywalls
+[] Webapp to host summarizer